 - the treatment of post-traumatic stress disorder

 In those countries where medical marijuana has been legalized, it oftentimes has only been allowed for a couple of years.
 The medical marijuana market thus is still in a relatively early phase of growth.

-- Rising usage in countries that have legalized
+- Rising usage in countries that have legalized the use of cannabis

-- More countries legalizing
+- More countries legalizing the use of cannabis

 The most important geographic markets will be those where healthcare budgets are meaningful and where marijuana has been (partially) legalized.
 This includes the United States (states where the use of medical marijuana has been legalized), Canada, Israel, Australia, parts of Europe (Germany, Italy, France, The Netherlands), and parts of South America (Chile, Argentina).

 Marijuana, the world’s most commonly used illegal drug, has a potentially very wide (and growing) legal recreational market.